-Whether you’re playing casino games at a brick-and-mortar casino or in the comfort of your home, our excellent tips to make the perfect cocktail will ensure you have a quality drink by your side (just don’t overdo it while you’re playing.)
-And don’t worry about getting left out if you’re a non-drinker, because we’ve got some fabulous mocktail recipes for you, too!
-But first let’s retrace our steps a bit and find out how mixology became “a thing.”
+Welcome to BetMGM’s Mixology 101 class.
+Our excellent tips to make the perfect cocktail will ensure you have a quality drink by your side (just don’t overdo it while you’re playing.)
+And don’t worry about getting left out if you’re a non-drinker because we’ve got some fabulous mocktail recipes for you, too!
+But first, let’s find out what mixology is and how it became “a thing.”

 The history of mixology

-Mixology dates back all the way to the 18th century, when cocktails were partially inspired by “punches” – big bowls of spirits mixed with fruit juice, spices, and other flavors – which were enjoyed in punch houses in Britain.
-But it is the American Jerry “Professor” Thomas who’s credited with evolving the true art of bartending.
-The Connecticut-born, prolific bartender worked all over America and Europe, and wrote one of the first cocktail recipe books – first published in 1862 – called Jerry Thomas’ Bartenders Guide: How to Mix All Kinds of Plain and Fancy Drinks.
+Mixology dates back all the way to the 18th century when cocktails were partially inspired by “punches” that were enjoyed in British punch houses.
+Punches were big bowls of spirits mixed with fruit juice, spices and other flavors.
+But the British don’t take all the credit; American Jerry “Professor” Thomas is credited with evolving the true art of bartending.
+The prolific bartender worked all over America and Europe and wrote one of the first cocktail recipe books.
+His book, Jerry Thomas’ Bartenders Guide: How to Mix All Kinds of Plain and Fancy Drinks, was first published in 1862.

-Industrialization also played its part in making mixology the industry that it is today, thanks to the innovation of a key ingredient in cocktail culture: ice!
-You may be wondering how something as simple as ice could have such a great effect on ordering a drink at the bar.
-Well, imagine ordering a Mojito at room temperature.
-Frederic “Ice King ” Tudor kept trying and failing to transport ice from colder climates to warmer ports until he finally succeeded, and became a billionaire.
+Industrialization is responsible for the innovation of a key ingredient in cocktail culture: ice!
+Frederic “Ice King ” Tudor kept trying and failing to transport ice from colder climates to warmer ports until he finally succeeded and became a billionaire.
 This made it possible for ice to be available around the US and internationally, and the possibilities for cocktails – and cocktail consumption – exploded.

 The first step to making a great cocktail is to have the necessary tools at hand.
-Cocktail making is an art, therefore, you’ll need these tools to perfect your craft!
+Cocktail making is an art, and you’ll need these tools to perfect your craft!

 - Jigger (measuring tool – also known as a “spirit measurer”)